Richard O'Kelly: Return to coaching

 In June 2012, Dean Smith appointed O'Kelly as his assistant manager at League One side Walsall.
 In accepting the job he turned down Sean O'Driscoll's offer to join the coaching staff at Crawley Town.
-However he went on to quit Walsall for Championship side Bristol City in January 2013, after O'Driscoll was appointed as the "Robins" new manager.
+However, he went on to quit Walsall for Championship side Bristol City in January 2013, after O'Driscoll was appointed as the "Robins" new manager.
 Four months later he resigned, citing personal reasons.
 He made an immediate return to Walsall to once again work as Dean Smith's assistant.

 Once Smith was appointed as manager of Championship side Brentford in November 2015, he immediately named O'Kelly as his assistant.

-O'Kelly went on to follow Smith to Aston Villa in October 2018.
+O'Kelly followed Smith to Aston Villa in October 2018.
 The "Villans" went on to win promotion to the Premier League with a 2–1 victory over Derby County in the 2019 EFL Championship play-off final.
 On 12 August 2021, Aston Villa announced O'Kelly's decision to leave his role there.